nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Initial launch

-   1. Download the jar file and copy into an empty folder
+    1. Download the jar file and copy it into an empty folder

     1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

 1. Saving window preferences

     1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

     1. Re-launch the app by double-clicking the jar file.<br>
-       Expected: The most recent window size and location is retained.
+       Expected: The most recent window size and location are retained.

 1. _{ more test cases …​ }_